eecsmap/MIT_CLE/README.md

 bash test_all.sh # run all tests
 bash test_all.sh scanner # run all scanner tests
 ```

+## Note
+Didn't find test cases on 6.035 git repo, downloaded from https://github.com/JasonQSY/6.035-compiler and modified some by myself

 ## Learn
 `Compiler` => lab source code\